 By the way, here’s a tip!
 If you have leftover rajma, it will taste even yummier when you eat it the next day!
 I’ll give you all the details on how to store your rajma properly and reheating rajma.
 You can even freeze rajma masala!

-Be sure to watch the video at the bottom of this post for step-by-step instructions on how to make this homestyle rajma masala recipe!
+Be sure to watch the video recipe to see how to make this homestyle rajma recipe!
 I would really appreciate it if you would please subscribe to my YouTube channel if you’re not already and be sure to press the bell button to be notified when all of my video recipes go live!
 Let’s get cooking!

 Dietary Considerations for Punjabi Rajma Masala